 About the groups

-Sunrise Groups are social groups for women, gender diverse people and/or nonbinary folk, who have a disability, chronic health issues and/or mental health challenges.
+Sunrise Social Groups are groups for women, gender diverse people and/or nonbinary folk, who have a disability, chronic health issues and/or mental health challenges.

-- Build friendships and support each other
+- Build friendships and a support network.

-- Get information about staying healthy
+- Get information about staying healthy and build their confidence.

-- Find out about services
+- Find out about local services and connect to their community.

 What we do